TerraVia: TerraVia

 Solazyme officially changed its name to TerraVia Holdings Inc. in March 2016 with a redefined focus on food, nutrition, and personal care.
 As part of the change, the company stated that its previous fuel and industrial oil products and workings would operate under Solazyme Industrials.

 Bankruptcy filing and sale

 On 2 August 2017, TerraVia filed for bankruptcy protection under Chapter 11.
 The company announced a "stalking horse" offer from Corbion, N.V., a Netherlands food and biochemical company.
 The offer valued TerraVia's assets at $20 million plus the assumption of debt associated with the Brazilian manufacturing facility.
 By comparison, Solazyme's IPO raised over $197 million.
-The sale closed in September of 2017 and by 2023 the legacy Solazyme technology and products were the fastest growing part of Corbion’s portfolio, growing at over 40% yoy with over €110M in sales.
+The sale closed in September 2017 and by 2023 the legacy Solazyme technology and products were the fastest growing part of Corbion’s portfolio, growing at over 40% yoy with over €110M in sales.

 Sustainability principles and commitments

 Principles and sustainability

 TerraVia sets a goal of providing replacements for unsustainable products like palm and soybean oil.
 The brand's food ingredients seek to provide a healthy alternative to animal-based lipids and proteins.

 According to its sustainability report, TerraVia states that "transparency is central to all of our sustainability principles."
 TerraVia supports this goal with a number of commitments, which include engaging with and asking for stakeholders' inputs, publishing product data in peer-reviewed journals, and openly communicating about the production of its products.

 As part of this transparency, TerraVia has made information regarding the environmental impacts of its products publicly available.